sheumann/VNCviewGS/README.md

 VNC Server Interoperability
 ---------------------------
-VNCview GS should be able to connect with any VNC server that fully implements the RFB protocol as published by RealVNC Ltd. or its predecessors.
+VNCview GS should be able to connect with any VNC server that fully implements the RFB protocol as defined in RFC 6143 or earlier compatible specifications.
 Here is a list of some VNC servers; many others are also available.

 * Microsoft Windows, *nix (X11), and OS X: __RealVNC__, http://www.realvnc.com/
 * OS X: __Vine Server (OSXvnc)__, http://www.testplant.com/dlds/vine/